-Contact for Students Union Representatives for the Faculty of Arts: arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts4@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1.0, arts1.0, arts1.0, <a href="mail
+Contact for Students Union Representatives for the Faculty of Arts: arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts3@su.ucalgary.ca, arts4@su.ucalgary.ca

 FREEDOM OF INFORMATION AND PRIVACY (FOIP) ACT

 Graded assignments will be retained by the Department for three months and subsequently sent for confidential shredding.
 Final examinations will be kept for one calendar year and subsequently sent for confidential shredding.
 Said material is exclusively available to the student and to the department staff requiring to examine it.